webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 ** Support SSL
 ** Fastly to force SSL
-** Config to use database table for sessions (the only one supported off-the-shelf by Piwik so far)
+** Config to use database table for sessions (the only one supported off-the-shelf by Piwik so far) ** Config points automatically to database and Memcached/Redis IPs

 * Project web app:
 ** Upgraded BugGenie version (BugGenie branch-32)
 ** Skin can be configured (switch <code>siteTopLevelDomain</code>) to specify which top level domain to use.
 Allowing local or staging deployments to keep consistent links without hardcoding
 ** Support SSL
 ** Fastly to force SSL
+** Config points automatically to database and Memcached IPs

 * Improve error pages:
 ** When backend server crash, before Fastly marks the backend "unhealthy", send link to status page (see [http://www.webplatformstaging.org/errors/503.html static version])